pivotal/docs-tap/app-live-view/connector-deployment-modes.hbs.md

    For more information about values schema options, see the properties listed earlier.

-2. To override the deployment mode for the connector, create `app-live-view-connector-values.yaml` with the following details:
+2. Override the deployment mode for the connector by using the following configuration values for the `app-live-view-connector-values.yaml`:

     ```yaml
     appliveview_connector: